H.R. 4672: To extend the break-in-service consideration for firefighter retirements, and other purposes.

 6

-The Office of Personnel Management must inform entitled individuals of their credit and annuity-computation rights and, upon request, help them obtain verification from the Department of Agriculture or the Department of the Interior, which hold the service records needed to prove eligibility.
+OPM is directed to inform people who qualify of their rights and, on request, help them obtain verification records from the Department of Agriculture or the Department of the Interior, which hold the service histories needed to prove eligibility.

 Who benefits from H.R.
 4672?

-Employees who spent not less than 3 years doing frontline wildland fire work and later moved into supervisory or administrative roles can keep or gain firefighter retirement treatment even if they had breaks in service, as long as those breaks total no more than 24 months.
+Crew members who put in years on the fire line and later took supervisory or administrative jobs can keep or regain their enhanced firefighter retirement even if they had breaks in service, as long as those breaks total no more than 24 months.

-People still in federal service on the date of enactment may be able to improve their annuity calculation if they make the written election before separating and pay the required additional employee deductions plus interest.
+People still in federal service when the bill becomes law can improve their annuity if they file the written election before separating and pay the required deductions plus interest.

 Who is affected by H.R.
 4672?